starius/chantools/doc/chantools_forceclose.md

       --listchannels string      channel input is in the format of lncli's listchannels format; specify '-' to read from stdin
       --pendingchannels string   channel input is in the format of lncli's pendingchannels format; specify '-' to read from stdin
-      --publish                  publish force-closing TX to the chain API instead of just printing the TX --rootkey string           BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
+      --publish                  publish force-closing TX to the chain API instead of just printing the TX --recover                  recover channels from the raw channel.db when it cannot be opened normally --rootkey string           BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
       --walletdb string          read the seed/master root key to use for decrypting the backup from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
 ```